 - Plane amusement.
 Just bring something handy that your child would like to play.
 Although it will not settle him during the entire flight, it might still amuse him for a couple of minutes.

-So the above list are just a few learning that cross my mind now.
+So the above list is just a few learning that crosses my mind now.
 Traveling with our son can be tiring but we will do it again.
 Afterall, being with him is so worth it and we can’t imagine leaving him behind.